Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ### Auto Transition

-​		There are 5 modes, which can be selected by "Auto transit mode" in the inspector.
+​		There are ~~(5)~~ **6** modes, which can be selected by "Auto transit mode" in the inspector.

 ![](DOCUMENT.assets/auto_mode.png)

+  1. Animation Finish( **v 1.3 New Feature**):
+     ​		When from State's animation finished, the condition of the Transition is true.
+     **Note: if the from State has not appropriate animation to play when it is entered, the condition of the Transition is true, too.**

   1. Delay timer:

      ![](DOCUMENT.assets/delay_timer.png)

-     ​		In this mode, by configuring the delay time, when FSM enters the start State of the Transition, the Transition will start countdown according to the delay time you set.
+     ​		In this mode, by configuring the delay time, when FSM enters the from State of the Transition, the Transition will start countdown according to the delay time you set.
 When the countdown ends, the condition of the Transition is true.

   2. Nested Fsm Exit :

      ![](DOCUMENT.assets/nested_exit.png)

-​		Only when the start State of the Transition contain a nested FSM, the condition of the Transition can be true.
-When the nested FSM of the start State runs to its Exit State and exit behavior is finished, the condition of the Transition is true.
+​		Only when the from State of the Transition contain a nested FSM, the condition of the Transition can be true.
+When the nested FSM of the from State runs to its Exit State and exit behavior is finished, the condition of the Transition is true.

   3. Manual Exit :

      ![](DOCUMENT.assets/manual_exit.png)

-​		In this mode, when the start State of this Transition execute `manual_exit()` in normal State behavior, the condition of the Transition is true.
+​		In this mode, when the from State of this Transition execute `manual_exit()` in normal State behavior, the condition of the Transition is true.

   4. Update times :

      ![](DOCUMENT.assets/update_times.png)

-     ​		In this mode, when FSM enters the start State of the Transition, it will start to count the number of updates (that is, the number of times `update()` is executed).
+     ​		In this mode, when FSM enters the from State of the Transition, it will start to count the number of updates (that is, the number of times `update()` is executed).
 When the number of times you set is reached, the condition of the Transition is true.

   5. Physics Update times :

      ![](DOCUMENT.assets/physics_update_time.png)

-     ​		In this mode, when FSM enters the start State of the Transition, it will start to count the number of physics updates (that is, the number of `times physics_updates()` is executed).
+     ​		In this mode, when FSM enters the from State of the Transition, it will start to count the number of physics updates (that is, the number of `times physics_updates()` is executed).
 When the number of times you set is reached, the condition of the Transition is true.

 ### Variable Transition